neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 #### *Textual description:*

-“EMG was recorded on the face over the left cheek and jaw area with a high-density electrode grid”
+"EMG was recorded on the face over the left cheek and jaw area with a high-density electrode grid"

 #### *Proposed machine-readable metadata in a JSON or TSV file*